microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ### Organization

-In CNTK configuration files Parameter Sets are organized in a hierarchal fashion.
+In CNTK configuration files Parameter Sets are organized in a hierarchical fashion.
 The actual data values are not evaluated until a CNTK components requests the value.
 When a value is requested, by a component, it will search that components section of the configuration file, if the value is not found, it will continue looking in the parent parameter set and continue looking in parent parameter sets until the parameter is found, or the top level of the configuration hierarchy is reached without a match.

 ### Default Values